Tracer1337/open-positions/README.md

 # Contributing

-If you want to add a company to the list, just open an issue and I will have a look.
+If you want to add a company to the list, just open an issue, and we will have a look.